steven-freed/pyjs-compiler/README.md

 * with for context managers

 **Function and Class Definitions**
-* everything except kwargs, decorators, classes, and yield
+* everything except kwargs, decorators, and yield

 **Async Await**
 * not supported because JavaScript is already asynchronous